 On Sunday, August 26, 2018, the Brown family and the Independent School Alliance for Minority Affairs sponsored our first gathering in Pan Pacific Park.
 Three days later, after that first successful gathering, Lisa filed paperwork to create a 501(c)3 nonprofit, which became official in September 2018.

-Many families, like ours, appreciate the simplicity of providing a way to get together—no expectations of having vendors or food on-site, no pressure to volunteer or organize something unless interested, no requirements other than having someone in your family that identifies as Black/African-American, having someone in your family affiliated with an independent/private school, or simply by being an ally who wants to better support Black families and their experience.
+Many families, like ours, appreciated the simplicity of providing a way to get together—no expectations or requirements other than having someone in the family that identifies as Black, having someone in the family affiliated with a private school, or simply by being an ally who wants to support Black families and their experience better.
 There are no pre-requisites or applications for anyone to submit—just a commitment to keeping things simple, social, engaging, educational, and fun.
 This was the beginning of what would become Private School Village (PSV).